AswajithNS/Todo-list/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## Contact

-If you have any questions or suggestions, feel free to contact the project maintainer at [your_email@example.com](mailto:your_email@example.com).

-Thank you for checking out the Todo List App project!
-We hope it helps you stay organized and productive in managing your tasks.